Seborrheic dermatitis

 - anti-fungal creams or shampoos

-- gels containing cortisone
+- anti-inflammatory creams or gels containing cortisone

 It is not usually necessary to take any oral medication.
 Some people with seborrheic dermatitis try phototherapy with UVB light, as sunlight can relieve the symptoms.